 Picture of futuristic building of Second World War Museum in Gdańsk. (© janmiko / Adobe Stock)

-This is number one among all Gdansk main attractions.
+This is number one among all Gdansk tourist attractions.

 Even the outside of the museum’s building makes a big impression.